EbukaOkoli01/DataAnalytics-Assessment-v2/README.md

 <h1 align="center">PER-QUESTION EXPLANATIONS</h1>

-Q1.
+<i> Q1.
 Task: Write a query to find customers with at least one funded savings plan AND one funded investment plan, sorted by total deposits.
     (High-Value Customers with Multiple Products
-      Scenario: The business wants to identify customers who have both a savings and an investment plan (cross-selling opportunity)).
+      Scenario: The business wants to identify customers who have both a savings and an investment plan (cross-selling opportunity)). </i>

   Expalnation - To solve this, I had to understand and breakdown the question.
                 1. The question requires that I output customers - this can be obtained from any table with owner_id or even the user table.
                 2. It says Atleast one funded savings and one funded investment.
 This means that I need to get customer sith both funded savings account and investment account.
 This  customer can must have atleast one or more of both accounts.
                 3. Lastly, I am required to Order By total_deposit.
 In the tables, there is no column as deposit but we have confirmed amount which is inflow amount in the savings table.

 Steps taken to solve it -